Miss S Roseveare

 In yeas 9,10 and 11 students have 5 geography lessons over weeks A and B.

-Current year 9 and 10 students are studying the new GCSE AQA Geography A specification.
+Current year 9 and 10 students are studying the new GCSE AQA Geography specification.
 Year 9 begin to prepare for the GCSE by working on their own personalised learning, focusing on the necessary skills to complete the course, and application to local, national and international contemporary themes.
-This leads up to them taking three examinations in Year 11, one physical geography paper and one human geography paper, both earning 70% of the GCSE grade.
-The remaining 30% is gained through sitting a GCSE skills application paper.
+This leads up to them taking three examinations in Year 11, paper 1: living with the physical environment and paper 2 challenges in the human environment, both earning 70% of the GCSE grade.
+The remaining 30% is gained through sitting paper 3: geographical applications.
 This involves being assessed on fieldwork techniques and geographical skills.

 Years 12 and 13

-Students have 8 geography lessons over weeks A and B in Years 12 and 13.
+Students have 8 a-level geography lessons over weeks A and B in sixth form.